poetic-labs/serverless-mongo-jwt-express-graphql-starter-kit/README.md

 - implement jwt, make sure user can sign up, login and be authenticated, make sure authenticated user and unauthenticated user see different feedback
   - use graphQL to do the login or use dedicated serverless endpoin?
+- abstract this into lib, cli, a service?